paritytech/substrate-api-sidecar/README.md

 ## Note for maintainers

-All the commits in this repo follow the Conventional Commits spec.
+All the commits in this repo follow the [Conventional Commits spec](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 When merging a PR, make sure 1/ to use squash merge and 2/ that the title of the PR follows the Conventional Commits spec.
-This will make squash the PR into one conventional commit.

 The history of commits will be used to generate the `CHANGELOG`.
-To do so, run yarn deploy on the master branch.
+To do so, run `yarn deploy` on the master branch.
 This command will look at all the commits since the latest tag, bump the package version according to semver rules, and generate a new `CHANGELOG`.

-There might be special cases where you don't want to follow semver.
-In this case, run `yarn deploy -r {major,minor,patch}`.
+If you don't want to follow semver or need to do a dry run, consult the [`standard-version` CLI usage](https://github.com/conventional-changelog/standard-version#cli-usag) docs.
+Flags for `standard-version` can be passed to `yarn deploy`.

-The above command, which only does local operations and doesn't push anything, will output more or less the following lines:
+`yarn deploy`, which only does local operations and doesn't push anything, will output more or less the following lines:

 ``` bash